We can provide a range of trauma support and training to prepare and respond well.

 - We will design a support package to suit your needs

 - We will work with you to implement your staff care plan

-- Staff Wellbeing - Responding to Sexual Violence
+- Sexual Violence Management

 "Thrive Worldwide took the time to understand our people and systems and spoke to all levels of our organization.
 Ben was very responsive and the final report he delivered gave us unique insight into the gaps that we need to address, as well as our strengths as an organization.”Shabnam MojtahediSyria Justice and Accountability Centre